divya-rama89/TwitterSimulator/README.md

 SBT : 0.13.6

 ----------------------------------------------------------------------------------------------------------------------------------------------------------
-Inside root folder 'TwitterSimulator', copy the folder 'TwitterClient' on client machine(s) and 'Twitter-Server' on the server machine.
+Inside root folder 'TwitterSimulator', copy the folder 'TClient' on client machine(s) and 'Server' on the server machine.
 Go to project rootFolder by doing cd TwitterSimulator/<respective client/server foldername>
-For example, on client => type cd  TwitterSimulator/TwitterClient on server => type cd  TwitterSimulator/Twitter-Server
+For example, on client => type cd  TwitterSimulator/Client on server => type cd  TwitterSimulator/Server

 Do the following commands on client and server machines
 ------------------------------------------------------------------